mtimmin65/Polevaultingpi-callan-and-max/README.md

 In week three we took a complete 180 for our project.
 We are switching from our glider to us being the pi in the sky.
 We are both pole vaulters and we want to attatch a pico to ourselves and measure the data and our postions in the air to optimize our polevaulting ability.
 We switched to this project because it is more unique and interesting than just a glider, and we are more passionate about this.

+## week four
+In week four callan went to new york and I had a some work to do for the cern trip so this was an off week.
+I did manage to get the acclerameter working again and start design on the holder for our pi and sensors.
+We are hoping to attach it to a go pro chest strap which I have and I will try and find this so we can print and test to casing.

 ## Schedule
 Week 3: Finalize design idea, what we are measuring, finish github.
 Week 4: Start coding and design